 If you’re looking for a career change, then you will be writing your resume to make that job application.

-Before you dive into the details, it’s a good idea to brush up on the basic information and resume formatting.
+It’s a good idea to brush up on the basic information and resume formatting.

 A resume summary statement at the top of the document could also be a good idea.